A Rigorous Study of Hawking Radiation on Collapsing Charged Spherically Symmetric Spacetimes: Introduction

 Before proving Theorem \ref{Thm:HawkingVague}, we will first discuss previous mathematical works on Hawking radiation in Section \ref{Sec:PrevWork}.
 We will then discuss the background ``RNOS" spacetime models in Section \ref{Sec:RNOS}, and the notation used in the rest of this paper in Section \ref{Sec:Notation}.
 Lastly before the proof, we will discuss previous scattering results on \RNS spacetimes (Section \ref{Sec:Coeff}) and on RNOS models (Section \ref{Sec:RNOSScat}).

 The proof of Theorem \ref{Thm:HawkingVague} will be split up into three main parts.
 Firstly, in Section \ref{Sec:H^1/2 Norm} we calculate a very similar limit to \eqref{eq:LateTimeRadiation}, but integrating over all frequencies (rather than only negative frequencies).
 The bounds on the rate at which this limit is approached will be in terms of weighted energies of $\psi_+$.
 Secondly, in Section \ref{Sec:Integrated Error Terms}, we bound the decay rates of these weighted energies.
-Finally, in Section \ref{Sec:Proof}, we bring the results of Sections \ref{Sec:H^1/2 Norm} and \ref{Sec:Integrated Error Terms} together, and combine them with a standard conserved quantity to obtain the final result.
+Finally, in Section \ref{Sec:Proof}, we bring the results of Sections \ref{Sec:H^1/2 Norm} and \ref{Sec:Integrated Error Terms} together to obtain the final result.